Robspin/deno-fresh-blog/data/posts/5-rules-for-success.md

 &nbsp;

->“"Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.””
+>“Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.”

 <sup>~ Sun Tzu, The art of war</sup>